-Many people don’t realize what they are until something breaks or a certificate request gets denied.
-That’s usually when the scrambling begins, trying to figure out why a certificate authority won’t issue an SSL certificate.
+Many do not even know what they are until something breaks or a certificate request is denied.
+It is then that the scrambling starts, in an attempt to establish the reason a certificate authority will refuse to provide an SSL certificate.

 Without a CAA record, any trusted certificate authority can issue a certificate for your domain.
 That might not seem like a huge deal at first, but in terms of security, it’s a bit of a gamble.

 The idea behind CAA records is pretty simple: you list which certificate authorities are allowed to hand out SSL/TLS certificates for your domain.
 If a CA isn’t on that list, they’re supposed to reject the request.
-It’s an extra layer of protection that keeps someone from tricking a random certificate authority into giving them a certificate for your site.
+It is like an extra layer of protection which keeps someone from tricking a random certificate authority into giving them a certificate for your site.

-SSL/TLS certificates are what make that little padlock show up in your browser, letting visitors know a site is secure.
-They’re a big deal.
-So, if someone else manages to get a certificate for your domain, they could set up a fake version of your site that looks legit.
+SSL/TLS certificates are what make that little padlock sign show up in your browser, this lets visitors know a site is secure.
+They are a big deal.
+So if someone else manages to get a certificate for your domain, they could set up a fake version of your site that looks legit.
 CAA records help stop that from happening.
 They don’t do everything, but they shut down one possible path for attackers.
 Which, honestly, is better than leaving the door wide open.

-This part is basically a switch.
-Usually, you’ll see it set to 0, which just means “non-critical.”
-1 means it is critical, which tells a certificate authority (CA) that they have to understand this record.
+This part’s basically a switch.
+More often than not you will find it set to 0 which simply means non-critical.
+1 corresponds to critical indicating that it is the responsibility of a certificate authority (CA) to know this record.

 “This rule is super important.
-If you (the Certificate Authority) don’t know what to do with this record, stop right there and don’t give out a certificate.”
+Should you (the Certificate Authority) not know what to do with this record, stop there and tell them no certificate.

 In short:

-Now, this is where it gets a bit more specific.
+This is where it gets somewhat more specific.
 There are three main tags:

 This is just the CA’s domain or a contact method.
 So, if you want Let’s Encrypt to be your only CA, you’d write something like “letsencrypt.org”.
 For iodef, it might be your email: “mailto:admin@yourdomain.com”.